ue22-p23/web/notebooks/31-js-language-overview-nb.md

 const s = "hello world"
 typeof(s)

-// we could not do this
+// we could not do this because declared with const
 // s += ' john'
 ```